Al-Faw peninsula: 2003 invasion of Iraq

 The peninsula was one of the first targets of the Coalition forces in the 2003 invasion of Iraq, with British, American and Polish troops involved.
 Forces from the Royal Marines, US Marines and the Polish GROM staged a successful midnight amphibious assault on the peninsula.
 All of them were attached to the British 3 Commando Brigade.
 Their goal was to secure the port of Umm Qasr to allow humanitarian goods to be shipped in, and to secure the key oil installations located in the area before they could be sabotaged by retreating Iraqi forces.
-The Mina al-Bakr oil terminal was seized by SEAL Teams 8 and 10; as well as US Navy EOD personnel.
+The Mina al-Bakr oil terminal was seized by SEAL Teams 8 and 10, as well as US Navy EOD personnel.
 The Khor al-Amaya oil terminal was seized by GROM operators.
-The peninsula fell quickly with minimal Iraqi resistance, but unexpected fierce resistance in Umm Qasr required several days of fighting before the town had been secured.
+The peninsula fell quickly with minimal Iraqi resistance, but unexpected fierce resistance in Umm Qasr required several days of fighting before the town was secured.

-The British, based at Camp Driftwood, provided the security and countersmuggling force on land, and the American forces providing maritime assistance.
-Camp Driftwood was handed to Iraqi control in March 2007 by troops from 1st Battalion Royal Yorkshire Regiment.
+The British forces, based at Camp Driftwood, provided the security and counter-smuggling force on land, and the American forces provided maritime assistance.
+Camp Driftwood was handed over to Iraqi control in March 2007 by troops from 1st Battalion Royal Yorkshire Regiment.